craigprotzel/making-education/Schedule/README.md

 * Small group discussion on readings
 * Interactions and question with Karkhana on how they are addressing the challenges
 * Post Class
-	* Revise prototype idea based on group discussions
+	* REVISE prototype idea based on group discussions

 #### 150 min class: Work Session
 * Build prototype based on revised idea